Bridging MARL to SARL: An Order-Independent Multi-Agent Transformer via Latent Consensus: Experiment

 \subsection{Experiment Results}

 The experimental results are shown in Fig. \ref{fig:exp}.
 Note that the two CMAT-finetune curves start with high performance because they are initialized from the well-trained CMAT.
 We observe that CMAT achieves superior performance in most scenarios, and its advantage becomes more evident after fine-tuning, with both CMAT-finetune variants achieving the best performance across all scenarios.
+The improvement is consistent across the three benchmark families, which stress different aspects of coordination: discrete micromanagement in SMAC, continuous high-dimensional control in MA-MuJoCo, and sparse-reward long-horizon cooperation in Google Research Football.
+This breadth indicates that the gains are not tied to a particular action type or reward structure, but follow from the consensus formulation itself.
+The margin over the baselines tends to widen on the harder, larger-agent scenarios, where coordinating actions is most difficult and the shared consensus provides the most benefit; on the easier scenarios the strong baselines are already close to saturation, so the gap is naturally smaller.
+Beyond mean return, CMAT typically exhibits comparable or lower variance across the five seeds than the MAT-family baselines, which we attribute to the cleaner single-agent optimization structure that avoids the sequential per-agent updates.
 Notably, the results of CMAT-finetune (action) clearly demonstrate the effectiveness of our consensus mechanism.
 If the consensus were invalid and independent of the states, it could be disregarded by the action head, in which case CMAT would degrade to Triple-BERT, where all agents take actions simultaneously without any consensus.

-\emph{It is worth noting that certain experimental results deviate from those reported in the original papers.
-This is attributable to the hardware-constrained setup detailed in Appendix \ref{sec:configuration}.
-Nevertheless, we stress that all comparisons are valid, since all methods were subjected to the same experimental conditions.}